jcu-eresearch/static-site-transformation-fishatlas/README.rst

 to build rules that work for your own site.
 The code provided is specifically geared for the Fish Atlas pages and is hard-coding the transformations because that's the only way it's possible.

+The example Fish Atlas site and content is copyright the original creators and James Cook University & is provided for example purposes only.